shrawankc11/user-login-system/README.md

-# userAuth
+# user-authentication-jwt

-## UserAuthentication with JsonWebTokens✨✨
+## User Authentication with JsonWebTokens✨✨

 JsonWebTokens or JWT is used for authentication and sessions.
 Like sessions JWT can be used to create user-roles, scopes, sessions similar to traditinal sessions🦾🦾.